 "DMARC, which stands for “Domain-based Message Authentication, Reporting & Conformance”, is an email authentication, policy, and reporting protocol.
 It builds on the widely deployed SPF and DKIM protocols to improve and monitor protection of the domain from fraudulent email."
 Source: DMARC

 Before sending an email, make sure your domain isn't blacklisted.
-Blacklisting depends on the sender's reputation.
-You can check the reputation of your domain at Sender Score, SenderBase, or other services.
+Blacklisting depends on the sender's domain reputation.
+You can check the reputation of your domain at Sender Score, SenderBase, or other similar services.

-If your domain is blacklisted, try and reach out to the concerned anti-spam service provider and ask to De-list it, or if possible, try to white-list it.
+If your domain is blacklisted, contact the concerned anti-spam service provider and ask to delist it, or if possible, try to whitelist it.

-Subscriber management is one of the most important factors for a succesful campaign.
-Having more subscribers is not necessarily the goal, but managing them properly and efficiently in order to reach the right audience.
+Contact management is one of the most important factors for succesful email campaigning.
+Having more contacts is not necessarily the goal, but managing them properly and efficiently to reach the right audience is.

-Contact segmentation is the process of categorizing your subscribers based on the people you specifically want to target for a specific campaign.
-Let us imagine that you want to invite your subscribers to a webinar on pencil making.
-Your contact list may have pencil makers as well as box makers, laptop makers and pen makers.
+Let's imagine that you want to invite your contacts to a webinar on pencil making.
+Your mailing list may have pencil makers as well as box makers, laptop makers and pen makers.
 Your email would be useful to pencil makers but the others would ignore it or even mark it as spam.
-Such scenarios happen often in email marketing so it's really important to segment your subscribers.
+Such scenarios happen often in email marketing, so it's really important to segment your contacts.

-Your opt-in list may contain contacts with which there might not be communication in a significant duration (6 months).
-When you send an email now they might not recognize you and hence may mark you as spam.
-Convert them into opt-in contacts by sending re-engagement emails and while doing so, introduce yourselves.
-If they are still not responding you may eliminate them from your list.
-Learn More
+Your opt-in list may contain contacts with whom there might be a communication gap in a significant duration (more than 6 months).
+When you send an email now they may not recognize you and hence may mark it as spam.
+Send them re-engagement emails and while doing so, introduce yourselves.
+If they are unresponsive or uninterested, remove them from your list.

 - Per day not more than one email can be sent.